Moments of density-dependent branching processes and their genealogy: Introduction

-Near the completion of our work, we became aware that \cite{garrett2025} derived a result very similar to the theorem above.
-Building on the estimates of \cite{forien2025}, they prove convergence of the genealogy of the branching process with logistic competition to Kingman's coalescent.
-Besides, they also derive the corresponding convergence to a $\mathrm{Beta}(2-\alpha, \alpha)$ coalescent -- with $\alpha \in [1,2)$ -- when the reproduction law a has heavy tail.
-The main ingredient used in \cite{garrett2025} is a lookdown construction of the process \citep{donnelly1999particle}, which is very different from our techniques.
-The lookdown process leads to a very efficient proof of the convergence of the genealogy.
-However, adapting it to a population with a general trait (or type) structure would require to use continuous levels in a similar way to \cite{Kurtz2011, Etheridge2014}, which seems challenging.
+Adapting the methodology of \cite{garrett2025} to a population with a general trait (or type) structure would require to use continuous levels in a similar way to \cite{Kurtz2011, Etheridge2014}, which seems challenging.
 Conversely, although our approach might seem more indirect, spinal methods have already proved to be very successful when studying the genealogy of branching processes with various trait structures \citep{harris_coalescent_2020, foutelrodier2024momentapproachconvergencespatial, schertzer2023spectral, FST_Semipushed_2024, harris_universality_2024, harris_coalescent_2024, boenkost2022genealogy, Johnston2019}.
-The skeleton of our proof should, in principle, apply generally and we hope (and believe) that our approach should scale to more complicated population models, in particular to models incorporating space.
+The skeleton of our proof should, in principle, apply generally.
+We hope (and believe) that our approach should scale to more complicated population models, in particular to models incorporating space.

-In a nutshell, the current work mainly focuses on introducing a methodology on a particle system with no type, in order to extend it to more involved population models in subsequent works.